pingcap/docs-cn/tiflash/tiflash-configuration.md

 tmp_path = The path in which the TiFlash temporary files are stored. path = The TiFlash data storage path.     # If there are multiple directories, separate each directory with a comma. path_realtime_mode = false # The default value is `false`.
-If you set it to `true` and multiple directories are deployed in the path, the latest data is stored in the first directory and older data is stored in the rest directories. listen_host = The TiFlash service listening host. # Generally, it is configured as `0.0.0.0`. tcp_port = The TiFlash TCP service port. http_port = The TiFlash HTTP service port. mark_cache_size = 5368709120 # The cache size limit of the metadata of a data block.
+If you set it to `true` and multiple directories are deployed in the path, the latest data is stored in the first directory and older data is stored in the rest directories. listen_host = The listening host for supporting services such as TPC/HTTP.
+It is recommended to configure it as `0.0.0.0`. tcp_port = The TiFlash TCP service port. http_port = The TiFlash HTTP service port. mark_cache_size = 5368709120 # The cache size limit of the metadata of a data block.
 Generally, you do not need to change this value.